davidchesnut/sp-general-docs/docs/customizing-ranking-models-to-improve-relevance-in-sharepoint-2013.md

-> [!Important]
+> [!IMPORTANT]
-> If you install the SharePoint Server 2013 cumulative update of August 2013, we recommend using the  **Search Ranking Model with Two Linear Stages** as the base model for your custom ranking model.
-The **Search Ranking Model with Two Linear Stages** is a copy of the **Default Search Model** with a linear second stage instead of a neural network second stage.
+> If you install the SharePoint Server 2013 cumulative update of August 2013, we recommend using the **Search Ranking Model with Two Linear Stages**as the base model for your custom ranking model.
+The**Search Ranking Model with Two Linear Stages**is a copy of the**Default Search Model**with a linear second stage instead of a neural network second stage.